NinaPFerrari/ninapferrari/README.md

-- 🌱 I’m currently learning Python
-- 🤔 I’m looking for colaboration and learning
 - 😄 Pronouns: she/her
 - ⚡ Fun fact: I'm also an artist, I'm a musician.
 I love read books, mangas, and playing games!